-The Service Framework is based on a tiered model of care and was developed by NSW Health and the Department of Family and Community Services – Ageing, Disability and Home Care in collaboration with the NSW Council for Intellectual Disability.
-An extensive consultation with stakeholders has also helped shape the Service Framework.
+The framework is based on a tiered model of care and was developed by NSW Health and the Department of Family and Community Services – Ageing, Disability and Home Care in collaboration with the NSW Council for Intellectual Disability.
+An extensive consultation with stakeholders has also helped shape the framework.

-The Service Framework aims to reduce health inequalities for children, adolescents and adults with intellectual disability.
-The Framework is NSW Health’s response to:
+The framework aims to reduce health inequalities for children, adolescents and adults with intellectual disability.
+The framework is NSW Health’s response to:

 - improve the quality, range, consistency, accessibility and integration of services necessary to meet the health needs of people with intellectual disability.

-For information on tier 4 services for people with intellectual disability, and on the Agency for Clinical Innovation Intellectual Disability Network a tier 5 service, please visit the NSW Health services and initiatives for people with disability page.
+For information on tier 4 services for people with intellectual disability, and on the Agency for Clinical Innovation Intellectual Disability Network a tier 5 service, please visit the NSW Health services and initiatives for people with disability.